 Precision and epilator attachments

-The Iluminage Touch comes with 2 accessory attachments; a precision attachment and an epilator.
+The Iluminage Touch comes with 2 accessory attachments; a precision and an epilator attachments.

 The small precision attachment sits over the treatment window and reduces the size of the flash area to 2 cm2.
 This makes it easier to treat your face.
 When using this attachment it emits only 1 flash at a time, so you need to reposition the window and press the activation button each time.
 This is so you always carefully position the window around sensitive areas like the lips.

-There’s an epilator attachment too for those with lighter hair.
+There’s an epilator attachment too.
+You must use this if you have fair hair.
 This sits beside the flash window and allows you to epilate ahead of the flashes.
 Press the accessory activation button once for low speed, or twice for high speed.

 You might like the sound of this if you epilate quickly.
 Personally, I find epilation is slow going (and torturous), much slower than the speed of the Iluminage Touch treatments.
-So you can still wax or epilate before using the device.
+If you prefer you can wax or epilate before using the device. ensure your skin is clean before flashing.

 The tricky bits